- What is the environment like in Lower School?

 Lower School participates in the Warriors Serve Program.
-The Warrior Serve program mobilizes our students to serve in their neighborhood, community, church body, and our school to meet the needs of others.
+The Warriors Serve program mobilizes our students to serve in their neighborhood, community, church body, and our school to meet the needs of others.
 Each grade level has a minimum hour requirement to complete by the end of the school year.
-Some service opportunities are given in school but also encouraged outside of the school day.
+Some service opportunities are given in school, but also encouraged outside of the school day.

 - Which enrichment classes are offered in Lower School?

 - What does the Fine Arts program offer?